 - A dynamic mentored research experience in a supportive environment characterized by outstanding research resources, a cooperative approach to research and an atmosphere with the highest level of mutual respect among all students and staff

 - A curriculum that includes seminars, workshops, and courses

 - Extensive mentoring on career choices and applying to graduate school

 - Careful matching between student and mentor research and career interests

-- The option to enroll in a limited number of Ph.D.-level graduate courses at Mayo Clinic Graduate School of Biomedical Sciences
+- The option to enroll in a limited number of Ph.D.-level graduate courses (up to four credits per quarter) at Mayo Clinic Graduate School of Biomedical Sciences

 The curriculum is designed for students to begin in early June.
 However, other starting dates may be considered on a case-by-case basis.

 How to apply